Wal-Mart plans $50 billion "buy American" push

 Sales for Walmart U.S. rose 1.5 percent to $264.19 billion in fiscal 2012, which ended in February 2012, and accounted for 59.5 percent of the company's total sales.

-Gun-control advocates rallied on Tuesday outside a store just eight miles (12.9 km) from Sandy Hook Elementary School, where 20 children and six educators were killed on December 14.

-The retailer cancelled a series of media interviews with Simon after his NRF speech, including one with Reuters.
-Some media outlets claimed the cancellation was due to his reluctance to discuss the gun issue.
-A spokesman declined to give a reason.
+The unit is still by far Wal-Mart's largest business, but its percentage as a part of the company's overall sales has fallen from 62.1 percent in 2011 and 64.2 percent in 2010 as Walmart International and Sam's Club have grown their sales at a faster pace.

-Walmart shares rose 1.1 percent to $69.05 in afternoon trading, while the S&P retail index .SPXRT rose 0.6 percent.
+Walmart shares were unchanged at $68.30 in mid-morning trading, while the S&P retail index .SPXRT rose 0.3 percent.

-(Additional reporting by Phil Wahba; Editing by Jeffrey Benkoe and Andrew Hay)